North Central College

 Top Programs

 The fields North Central College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for North Central College's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for North Central College's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-North Central College, located in Naperville, Illinois, keeps admissions accessible, extending offers to roughly 77% of those who apply.
+North Central College, located in Naperville, Illinois, admits most of the students who apply; the acceptance rate is roughly 77%.
 Admitted students typically arrive with an average SAT score near 1,213.
-The school reports a graduation rate of roughly 68%.
+The graduation rate is roughly 68%.

-Ten years out, alumni of North Central College earn a median of $60,123, roughly in line with national averages for graduates.
+Ten years out, alumni of North Central College earn a median of $60,123, roughly in line with the national average for college graduates.

-North Central College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.10%, in line with strong performers nationally.
-Access is narrower — only about 3.4% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+North Central College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.10%, in line with strong performers nationally.
+Access is narrower: only about 3.4% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 32.2% go on to reach the top of the income ladder.
-The median family income of students sits near $103,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $103,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at North Central College, with an economic connectedness score of 1.75 (about 1.0 is the national norm).
-Its friending bias is low (-0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at North Central College.
+Its economic connectedness score is 1.75, where about 1.0 is the national norm.
+Its friending bias is low (-0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 7% of students take part in civic and volunteering activity.

 Similar Schools